Did you know Comfort Home Care can help your loved one while living in an independent or assisted living community?

 Toileting/Continence – We all need to use the toilet throughout the day.
 Our CNAs, GNAs, and HHAs are skilled at helping our clients get to and from the bathroom safely and with the respect and dignity they deserve. |

-Why Are ADLs and So Important?
+Why Are ADLs So Important?

 A senior’s ability to manage these key life tasks represents their ability to live independently.
 Difficulties with ADLs, whether one or many, will determine how much supervision or hands-on care an individual’s needs.